 friends and primary health workers.
 As a member you will:

-- Benefit from discounted registration fees to attend national and local conferences
+- Benefit from discounted registration fees to attend National Conferences

-- Maintain regular contact with other health professionals interested in aphasia.
+- Connect with other health professionals interested in aphasia.

 Find out more about becoming a member.